Elvendon Images

 In 2009 I joined Wallingford Photographic Club, which has been an inspiration to me.

-I was Chairman for two years, now just a member, and greatly look forward to the lively Thursday evenings at the club.
+I was Chairman for two years, then after a break I've been Co-chair since 2019.
+I greatly look forward to the lively Thursday evenings at the club.

 The E520, although compact, lacked some sophistication.
-I decided to change the body to the best available and to purchase some more lenses.
+I decided to change the body to a Olympus E5 and to purchase some more lenses.

-I also use a Canon G15 and iPhone 7 Plus when walking or where carrying a DSLR is not advisable
+I also use an iPhone 7 Plus when walking or where carrying a DSLR is not advisable

-I always shoot in RAW with the Olympus and Canon cameras.
+I always shoot in RAW with the Nikon.

 I mainly use Adobe Lightroom CC to process images but use NIK and On1 plug in's for some.